Skip to content

 Professional Development: Provides educational programs, workshops and conferences to improve the knowledge of professionals working within the field of child welfare.

 • The Center in partnership with APSAC sponsors national conferences, institutes, webinars and online trainings to help prevent child maltreatment.
-View the 2021 schedule here.
+View upcoming trainings here.

 • The Center co-sponsors conferences in New York State with other child abuse organizations.